Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Deep Learning based SOD Models

-\textbullet~\textbf{DCL~\cite{li2016deep}} generates the saliency map by combining a pixel-wise prediction of a side-fusion FCN stream and a segment-level map produced by making binary classification for multi-scale super-pixels based on deep features.
-The two branches share the same feature extraction network, and are alternatively optimized during training.

-\textbullet~\textbf{CRPSD~\cite{tang2016saliency}} also combines pixel-level and super-pixel-level saliency.
-The former is generated by fusing the last and penultimate side-output features of an FCN, while the latter is obtained by applying MCDL~\cite{zhao2015saliency} to adaptively generated regions.
-Only the FCN and the fusion layers are trainable.
+Some other models combine both MLP- and FCN-based subnets to produce edge-preserving results with multi-scale context (Fig.~\ref{fig:SODcategory}(g)). {{Combining} pixel-level and region-level saliency cues is {a} promising {strategy} to yield improved performance, {though it introduces} extra computational costs.} {CRPSD~\cite{tang2016saliency} consolidates this idea.
+It combines pixel- and region-level saliency.} The former is generated by fusing the last and penultimate side-output features of an FCN, while the latter is obtained by applying an existing SOD model~\cite{zhao2015saliency} to image regions.
+Only the FCN and fusion layers are trainable.